tehoro/ibf/README.md

 ---

 ## Standalone macOS CLI (Apple silicon)
-If you prefer a standalone binary (no Python/uv needed), download the latest macOS arm64 release from GitHub and run it directly.
+If you prefer a standalone binary (no Python/uv needed), download the latest macOS release for your machine (arm64 for Apple Silicon, x86_64 for Intel) and run it directly.

 1) **Download the release ZIP** from the GitHub Releases page.
 2) **Unzip and run**: